roblevay/T2764/Lab 15 Import and Export.md

 ## Exercise 4: Query a Flat File Using OPENQUERY

-1. Create a new table to use (this is done to avoid problems with column types)
+1. In SSMS, Create a new table to use (this is done to avoid problems with column types)

 ```sql
 SELECT Businessentityid,firstname,lastname INTO Adventureworks.dbo.nyapersoner FROM Adventureworks.person.person
 ```

-2. Create a text file called nyapersoner.txt to be used
+2. In a command prompt, create a text file called nyapersoner.txt to be used

  ```bash
 bcp "SELECT * FROM [Adventureworks].[dbo].[nyapersoner]" queryout "c:\data\nyapersoner.txt" -c -T